Overview

 At its broadest level, a therapist is any professional who provides services that aim to improve physical and/or mental health.
 There are many different types of professionals who may be called therapists, including physical therapists, speech therapists, and psychotherapists.

 Unlike terms like “licensed psychologist” and “licensed marriage and family therapist,” the general terms “therapist” and “counselor” are often unregulated.
 This means that many people can call themselves therapists or counselors without a degree or license.
-For this reason, it’s recommended that people seeking psychotherapy review prospective therapists’ credentials carefully.
+For this reason, it’s recommended that people seeking therapy review prospective therapists’ credentials carefully.

 What therapy is